Nextiva / Blog / VoIP

 What Is a PABX?
 Find Out In This Helpful Guide to PABX Systems

-A PABX is more or less synonymous and an upgrade of the corresponding private branch exchange (PBX).
+A PABX is more or less synonymous with an upgrade of the corresponding private branch exchange (PBX).

-In this article, we’ll provide an overview of PABX systems, explore their key components, and discuss the benefits they offer businesses over standard phone lines.
+In this article, we’ll overview PABX systems, explore their key components, and discuss the benefits they offer businesses over standard phone lines.

 Whether upgrading your telephony infrastructure or learning more about this integral tool for organizational communication, this article will get you up to speed on private automatic branch exchanges.